 Archaeological sites such as the ancient cities of Amathus and Salamis rub shoulders with beautiful beaches while the castles of northern Cyprus such as St Hilarion, are bound to appeal to young explorers.
 I’m also keen to visit Nicosia, the last divided capital in the world, to learn about the more recent history of the island.

 Easter family holiday in Sicily

 Great for: road tripping, child-friendly culture and food, volcanoes, puppet shows, farm stays, ancient history, castles, sandy beaches.

-- Malta and Gozo
+Easter family holiday in Malta and Gozo

 Great for: museums, boat trips and water sports, rich architectural history, stunning rocky coastlines and beaches, family-friendly accommodation (on Gozo).

 These two isles easily warrant a holiday each as they’re both packed with history and culture.
 Gozo is often overlooked as just a day trip destination but Claire from Suitcases and Sandcastles discovered 17 must-see sights including the ancient temples at Ggantija and beautiful clifftop walks.
 Gozo offers a great range of family friendly converted stone farmhouses, some of them look incredible.

 On Malta, I know my sons would love the daily canon fire of the Saluting Battery in Valletta and the Malta at War Museum sounds fascinating.
 Older kids would no doubt enjoy exploring the underground burial chambers of the neolithic Hypogeum (aged 5+).
 I haven’t mentioned to my kids that Malta, the place we are not going on holiday to, also boasts a Playmobil Fun Park: one of Playmobil’s main factories is located on the island.